Happy in a swarm

 Indoor aviary and outdoor keeping

 A visually appealing alternative to an indoor aviary that is recommended from an animal welfare perspective is to set up a spacious indoor aviary.
 The ideal combination is with an outdoor space that the birds can reach through a window or door and where they can enjoy the sun and fresh air.
-If the outdoor aviary is large and the birds have access to a frost-free room, it is also practicable to keep them exclusively outdoors.
-The birds should be able to visit the indoor area independently at any time.
+If the outdoor aviary is large and the birds have access to a frost-free shelter, it is also practicable to keep them exclusively outdoors.
+The birds should be able to visit the shelter independently at any time.
 In summer, it protects them from wind, rain and heat.
-In winter, it should always be at least ten degrees Celsius.
+In winter, the temperature must not fall below ten degrees Celsius.
 Natural ground is recommended for outdoor areas.
 Every aviary must be both burglar-proof and burglar-proof so that the birds cannot escape and cats or wild animals cannot get in.

 Interior fittings and accessories

-The interior of the aviary should include a drinking water dispenser or bowl and several food bowls or hangers for grain, fresh food and fruit as well as perches of different thicknesses.
+The interior of the aviary should include water bowls and several food bowls or hangers for grain and fresh food as well as perches of different diameters.
 It is advisable to set up separate food and water points for each animal.
-These should be placed in the aviary in such a way that birds sitting above them cannot soil them.
-As feeders are easily blocked by empty seed pods, you should blow them out every day.
-In general, you should clean all feeders and drinking bowls once a day.
+These should be placed in the aviary in such a way that birds sitting above them cannot soil them, for example by dropping droppings.
+In general, you should clean all feeding and drinking bowls once a day, or twice a day in high temperatures in summer, with hot water or, ideally, in the dishwasher.

-To avoid dust in the aviary, you should not cover the floor with bird sand, but with paper such as kitchen paper or cellulose.
+To avoid dust in the aviary, you should not cover the floor with bird sand, but with kitchen paper, newspaper or cellulose.

 - Most budgies love to bathe.
 A bathing house is therefore a must in the aviary.
 Many birds also like to be carefully sprayed with water from a spray bottle or occasionally bathe in a bowl of sand.
 However, the sand bath should not be placed unprotected on the floor.
 Place it in such a way that birds sitting above it cannot soil it.

-Plastic mirrors or dummy birds do not belong in the bird house because they can lead to behavioral disorders in the birds.
-A budgerigar is unable to recognize itself in the mirror.
-It mistakes the mirror image for another bird and tries to feed it, but it does not react like a partner bird.
+Mirrors or dummy birds made of plastic do not belong in the bird house because they are contrary to animal welfare and can lead to behavioral disorders in the animals.
+A budgerigar is not able to recognize itself in a mirror.
+It mistakes the reflection for another bird and tries to feed it, but it does not react like a partner bird.
 In the long term, this leads to frustration and misguided feeding behavior.
 The bird repeatedly regurgitates grains from its crop.
 As it cannot get rid of them, it swallows them down again and regurgitates them later.
 This causes severe irritation to the crop, leading to crop inflammation and inflammation of the digestive tract, which can even be fatal.

 Free flight

 If they live in small indoor aviaries, budgies need several hours of free flight every day.
 It is important to eliminate sources of danger.
 Windows and doors should be closed or secured with fly screens.
-Glass panes should be visibly marked for the budgies - at least during the first few outings - so that they don't fly into them.
-For example, hang curtains made of a material that the birds cannot get their claws stuck in.
+Glass panes should be visibly marked, for example with specially developed stickers, so that the animals do not fly against them.
+You can also hang curtains made of a material that the birds cannot get their claws into in front of the windows.
 Containers with water in which a bird could drown, such as watering cans, should be removed from the room.
-The same applies to cigarette butts, alcohol residue in glasses, lit candles and sharp objects such as needles or prickly plants.
+The same applies to cigarette butts, alcohol residue in glasses, lighted candles and sharp objects such as needles or prickly plants.
 Cupboard doors and drawers must be closed.
 Narrow gaps, for example behind cupboards, in which birds can become trapped, should either be closed or sufficiently widened.
 Birds can get their claws caught in deep-pile carpets and net curtains.
 These sources of danger must also be eliminated.
 As birds like to nibble on green plants when flying freely, there should be no poisonous plants or flower bouquets or arrangements containing poisonous plants in the room.
 Budgerigars will happily accept a free-standing climbing tree in the room.
 They can easily build it themselves from branched, larger branches of non-toxic and unsprayed trees.
 As a bird owner, you must accept that budgerigars like to nibble on furniture and room decorations and that they can defecate anywhere and at any time.

 Handling